Search Engine Optimization (SEO)

 Look for generic words and phrases and make them more descriptive based on the key phrases you have developed, i.e. change student to new UMass Boston student.
 This is also a good way to edit existing content for search optimization.

-Users typically search by location, so include city whenever possible, i.e. liberal arts program v.s. liberal arts program in Boston.
+Users typically search by location, so include city whenever possible, e.g. 'liberal arts program in Boston' is preferred over 'liberal arts program.'

 Remember variety.
 Use singular and plural, as well as present, gerund (-ing), and past tense forms of words to account for the different ways people write when searching, i.e. include both transfer to UMass Boston and transferring to UMass Boston.